 And so now, current status: Sitting on a northbound Nanki Express train sneaking peeks of my walk in reverse.
 Like a film being spooled up at a thousand frames per second, the train undoes the slow rhythm of the walk, replaces it with its own clack, and skips the passes all together — the mountains were dynamited to make this kind of quickness possible.

 I’ll have more to say about the Ise-ji walk later, but overall: It was superb.
 And I’m trying to figure out how best to recommend it (courses, days, lodging) to folks looking for a few days along a historical, power-spot filled mountain walk in Japan.
 I’m hoping to add that writeup to walkkumano.com sometime in the next month or so.
-Work made possible by members of the Explorers Club.
+Work made possible by members of SPECIAL PROJECTS.
 Thank you for your support with these endeavors.

 For now I’m greatly enjoying this ache in my thighs and arms, the residue from my intense push on Sunday.
 I have a final SW945 to upload — recorded during yesterday’s flat and plangent 25km along the sea — and my own bed to look forward to tonight.
 There’s just a few mountains between here and there.
 Easy.

 Until next week,

 Your weekly reminder: This newsletter is made possible by members of SPECIAL PROJECTS.
 If you’re enjoying it, consider joining.
 Thanks.

 “I have lived in San Francisco my entire life, so no matter where I am I walk in anticipation of hills and more right turns than left ones.
 I prefer walks that end where I started—walking from point A and ending at point B feels incomplete.
 Returning to beginning is a way of confirming the journey, but if I’m honest, it’s also a way avoiding the unknown. “